SeanTangney/cul/README.md

         - An email will be sent to new users upon registration to verify their account.

+    6. As a site user, I want to see and read relevant blog posts so i can learn more about the Gaa.

+        - It is evident from the blog posts that people who are interested in or want to get to know more about the gaa will be drawn to it.

 <br>

 -   ## Returning Visitor Goals